miguel-guerrero/slingshot/test_g2p/README.md

+# Introduction

-Functions/classes in g2p as imported with namespace 'g'
+In a g2p file to be processed, functions/classes in g2p as imported with namespace 'g', equivalent to

     import g2p as g

-implicitly
+being implicitly present

 # Predefined variables (on current namespace)